-Tweed Shire is the northern-most Shire of New South Wales, and the largest local government municipality on NSW’s north coast.
-It is home to approximately 90,000 residents, and its topography is characterised by the Wollumbin-Mt Warning Caldera, creating a patchwork of rainforests, lush pastures and paddocks, river valleys, estuaries, floodplains and beautiful coastlines and beaches.
+Tweed Shire is the northern-most shire of New South Wales, and the largest local government municipality on NSW’s north coast.
+It is home to approximately 90,000 residents.
+Its topography is characterized by the Wollumbin and Mt Warning Caldera, creating a patchwork of rainforests, lush pastures and paddocks, river valleys, estuaries, floodplains and beautiful coastlines and beaches.
 The Tweed has the third highest biodiversity of flora and fauna in Australia, and conserving and enhancing this biodiversity is a key priority of the Council.

 Hundreds, if not thousands of generations of the peoples of the Bundjalung Nation have lived in and sustained themselves from the valleys of the Tweed.
 As elsewhere in Australia, the capacity of Aboriginal peoples to achieve such longevity through millennia carries valuable lessons in sustainable land management and use for current and future generations of Australians.

 Agriculture is a principal land use in the Tweed, with the cultivation of sugar cane commencing in the 1860s at Murwillumbah and Cudgen, and the construction of the first mill in Condong in 1880.
 Commercial banana cultivation commenced in the 1890s, as did the the widespread introduction of dairy cattle.
 The Tweed Butter Company was established in Murwillumbah in 1897, and the North Coast Co-operative Butter Company establised in 1906, also in Murwillumbah.